Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 statistical model.
 A review of currently used digital soil mapping methods is given, for example, in @McBratney2011HSS, while the most extensive review can be found in @McBratney2003Geoderma and @mcbratney2018pedometrics. @LiHeap2010EI list 40+ spatial prediction / spatial interpolation techniques.
-Many of the spatial prediction methods are often just different names for essentially the same thing — what is often in the statistical or mathematical literature known under one name, can be implemented through different computational frameworks, and lead to different outputs (mainly because many models are not written out in the finest detail and leave flexibility for actual implementation).
+Many spatial prediction methods are often just different names for essentially the same thing.
+What is often known under a single name, in the statistical, or mathematical literature, can be implemented through different computational frameworks, and lead to different outputs (mainly because many models are not written out in the finest detail and leave flexibility for actual implementation).